Vintharas/js13k-spaceshooter/README.md

     - encounters
     - energy is not recovered over time.
 If you lose it you die. and mankind dies with you.
     - if you remain at two low energy for two
+    - ship status offline/online should work separately from narration and have its own queue
   - narration during game
     - when things happen
     - when doing things for the first time